berserkware/waffleweb/docs/How-To-Guides/Deploying-Your-Project.rst

 How-To: Deploying Your Project
 ==============================

-Waffleweb allows you to deploy your project with WSGI.
+Waffleweb allows you to deploy your application with WSGI.
 You should not use the server built into Waffleweb, this is because the test server doesn't have good security and it has a request size limitations.
 In this How-To guide you will be shown how to deploy your project with `Gunicorn <https://gunicorn.org/>`_.

 Installing Gunicorn
 -------------------